brijesh-deb/docker-compose-swarm-scale-sample/README.md

-## Multi-container app using Docker Compose
+## Multi-container, multi-host app using Docker Compose and Docker Swarm
-This sample shows how Docker Compose can be used for multi container app.
-Two containers include 1) Sprintboot based business logic 2) Postgres DB
+This sample shows how Docker Compose and Docker Swarm can be used for multi-container, multi-host app.
+Two containers include 1) NodeJS app 2) HAProxy

 ### Local deployment
 - Download this sample SpringBoot application